 These rivers produce amazing memories that will last a lifetime.
-In fact, rafting in Yosemite should be added to everyone’s itinerary.
+In fact, rafting in Yosemite should be added to everyone’s itinerary even if it is for 3 days.
 This guide runs through the best places to raft, what to pack, the best time to visit and whether they are kid-friendly.

 Yosemite Rafting: Best Time to Raft

-It is not possible to go rafting in Yosemite all year round, the best time is between April and July.
+It is not possible to go rafting in Yosemite all year round, the best time is in April May June and July.
 This is because rapids are caused by the snowfall melting.
 Just like the waterfalls when the snow melts at the end of winter, the rivers are flowing.

 When the snow melts at the start of the season, the rivers run fast and the rapids are high.
 As the months go on the rapids start to decrease.
 There are still a few rapids in July, but as it gets closer to fall the rivers start to calm down.